tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

     modules][cpp-modules].

 [^3]:
-    The `shared_library` parameter should exactly match the shared library name in the dynamic section of the executable.
+    The `srcs` parameter should exactly match the shared library name in the dynamic section of the executable.
 You can use `readelf -d EXECUTABLE` to check this.

 <!-- Links -->